quantumish/vm/README.md

 - `offset` is the location of the executable entry point (in bytes) in the file.
 - Pass in the `-i` flag to run in interactive mode.

+For reference, the starting offset in the provided binary `primes` is 3920.

 ### Interactive Mode
 - `step` either initializes the program or executes a single opcode (including prefixes)
 - `run` runs your code as if you were not in interactive mode but does not exit out